Sodium Chloride Injection

 Animal reproduction studies have not been conducted with Sodium Chloride Injection, USP.
 It is also not known whether Sodium Chloride Injection, USP can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Sodium Chloride Injection, USP should be given to a pregnant woman only if clearly needed.

-Caution should be exercised when 0.9% Sodium Chloride Injection, USP is administered to a nursing woman.
+It is not known whether this drug is excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when Sodium Chloride Injection, USP is administered to a nursing mother.

 Sodium Chloride Injection Dosage and Administration

-Tear overwrap down side at slit and remove solution container.
-Visually inspect the container.
-If the port protector is damaged, detached, or not present, discard container as solution path sterility may be impaired.
+Tear outer wrap at notch and remove solution container.
+If supplemental medication is desired, follow directions below before preparing for administration.
 Some opacity of the plastic due to moisture absorption during the sterilization process may be observed.
 This is normal and does not affect the solution quality or safety.
-The opacity should diminish gradually.
+The opacity will diminish gradually.